 There are still a few days until my business trip, will the notification of the Content Report Task stay in My Tasks until then?

 You may also want a deadline for submitting business trip reports.
 You can tell employees by group chat, email, or verbally that they should submit the report by a certain date, but that’s not very efficient.
 If you set a deadline for the task itself Questetra BPM Suite will automatically manage the deadline.
-In this tutorial, we will create an App that handles a series of workflows related to business trips by using Timer Intermediate Events and deadlines for Service Tasks (Data Assignment) and Human Tasks.
+In this tutorial, we will create an App that handles a series of workflows related to business trips by using Timer Intermediate Events and deadlines for Update Data and Human Tasks.
 By designing an App using these functions effectively, you can control the creation of tasks and their deadlines according to a schedule.

 However, this time we will focus on how to control the progress of tokens according to the date and time, so we will just create a simple Travel Request/Report App.
 When actually using it for business it will be necessary to devise conditional branching on the workflow diagram, and to configure the User settings in the Swimlanes.

 To create the App please refer to the Travel Request App described in the Get Started guide.
 Create a new App in accordance with the contents of chapter 2 and chapter 3 up to the section “Settings related to input values”.
 Chapters 1 and 2 are almost independent in terms of contents, but the User / Organization registration information prepared in chapter 1 is also used in chapter 2 and thereafter.
 For Users and Organizations, read as appropriate according to your environment, or prepare new ones by reading chapter 1.

 Edit the App you created so that it looks like the diagram below.
 The round icon labelled “Business Trip Start” is the Timer Intermediate Event.
 You can find this in the palette of Intermediate Events.